subject matter

 Gijs de Boerβͺ

 There's this question I keep running into.
-At each stop of my journey from design to philosophy to artistic research, I learned to recognise how humans are always relational: how my agency is shaped by design, how design itself is also a product of a gathering of things, how even when just studying this, the research will reflect my context and biases.
+At each stop of my journey from design to philosophy to artistic research, I learned to recognise how humans are always relational: that how I act, see, and think is shaped by design; that design itself is also a product of its social and material context; that even when just studying this, the research will reflect my context and biases.

 Then a doubt creeps up.
 Why was this something I had to learn in the first place?
-What even allowed for the dominant self-model of a subject that would be fundamentally separated from others?
+What even allowed for the dominant self-models of the modernist, liberal, humanist subject that would be fundamentally separated from others?

 In short, it's a question about the gap between how we are (ontology) and how it feels (phenomenology), and how our surroundings (situatedness) influence (mediate) the experience of this gap.
 Specifically, I want to focus on the influence of designed things (technology).
 How do technologies produce self-models?